Human Sciences Research Ethics Committee

 How do I apply for ethical approval?

-You will receive feedback and decision within one week of the meeting (dates and deadlines below).
+You will receive feedback and decision within one working week of the meeting (dates and deadlines below).
 Outcomes are in the form of one of the following decisions from the committee:

 - Ethical approval granted in full and you can commence data collection immediately.